 One final trick for those who desire some stereo width on their kick or bass is to use the stereo chorus effect.
 What chorus does is split your signal into two separate hard panned signals that are then inversely manipulated by an oscillator.
 A small, varying amount of delay will be added as well as a slight pitch shifting.
 The result is that the instrument is then stretched, as opposed to panning, across the entire stereo field.

 The key to doing this properly is to place the chorus on an auxiliary bus where you can also add an equalizer and ultimately control the volume with a fader.
 You must use the EQ to roll-off most of the bass frequencies so the chorus only applies to the upper harmonics around 400 Hz and above, or you end up with the same distortion and phase issue problems that you get from panning these instruments.
 You'll have to test for the proper cut off frequency, but that's a good starting place.
+We talk more about mixing bass in stereo here if you want to go into more depth.

 Knowledge is power, and having the right tools for the job (like the best studio subwoofer you can get your hands on) makes life so much more easier.
 Understanding how to apply EQ to all of your tracks using high-pass and low-pass filters and parametric equalization for cuts and boosts can quickly bring clarity to your low-end.
 After that, some compression can bring the bass and kick into balance with one another, and then using anchoring based around the snare you can achieve balance with the rest of the mix.